The Agency of CoCos: Why Contingent Convertible Bonds Aren't for Everyone

 54 Pages Posted: 11 Nov 2017 Last revised: 10 Aug 2020

 Most regulators grant contingent convertible bonds (CoCos) the status of equity.
-Theory however suggests that these securities can distort incentives via inducing debt overhang and risk shifting.
+The theory, however, suggests that these securities can distort incentives via inducing debt overhang and risk shifting.
 In this paper, we examine the debt overhang problem of CoCos.
-First, we theoretically investigate how the extent of this debt overhang varies with bank risk.
+First, we theoretically investigate how the extent of this debt overhang varies with bank asset volatility.
 Our model predicts that riskier banks face higher debt overhang from CoCos.
 Next, analyzing a comprehensive database of CoCo issuance in Europe, we empirically test the predictions of our model.
 We find that banks with lower risk are more likely to issue CoCos than their riskier counterparts.
 Since in the current regulatory framework of Basel III banks are expected to raise equity prior to CoCo conversion, future debt overhang makes CoCos an expensive source of capital.
 Thus, riskier banks will opt for equity issuance over CoCos.

 Keywords: CoCos, Contingent Convertible Bonds, Bank Capital Structure, Debt Overhang, Basel III